Juliana-Yakimchuk/Classif_Credit_Card/README.md

 To build and evaluate a machine learning model that classifies clients into defaulters and non-defaulters.

 ## Project Structure

-bash
-Copy
-Edit
-.
-├── CC_Classification.ipynb              # Jupyter notebook with full analysis
+CC_Classification.ipynb              - Jupyter notebook with full analysis

-├── requirements.txt                     # Python dependencies
+requirements.txt                     - Python dependencies

-└── README.md                            # Project documentation
+README.md                            - Project documentation

 ## Methods
 Logistic Regression for baseline modeling